k2view-academy/K2View-Academy/articles/04_fabric_studio/24_web_debug.md

 A powerful debugging feature is the ability to set conditions based on expressions, hit counts, or a combination of both.

 - **Expression condition**: The breakpoint will be hit whenever the expression evaluates to `true`.
 A conditional breakpoint is represented by an "equal" shaped icon.
 - **Hit count**: The 'hit count' controls how many times a breakpoint needs to be hit before it will 'break' execution.
-Whether a 'hit count' is respected and the exact syntax of the expression vary among debugger extensions.
+Whether a 'hit count' is respected or not, and the exact syntax of the expression can vary among debugger extensions.

 You can add a condition and/or hit count when creating a source breakpoint (with the **Add Conditional Breakpoint** action) or when modifying an existing one (with the **Edit Condition** action).
 In both cases, an inline text box with a dropdown menu opens where you can enter expressions.

 Condition and hit count editing support is also supported for **function** and **exception** breakpoints.
-You can initiate condition editing from the context menu, or the new inline **Edit Condition** action.
+You can initiate condition editing from the context menu, or the inline **Edit Condition** action.

 Below is an example of setting and activating an Expression Condition.
-The condition was set like that the debug execution stops at the breakpoint only when a CASE's status at "CASES" table is equal to "Open" (the used conditional expression is: `row.cell(4).equals("Open")`).
+The condition was set in a similar matter as setting debug execution stops at the breakpoint only when a CASE's status at "CASES" table is equal to "Open" (the used conditional expression is: `row.cell(4).equals("Open")`).

 ![condition editing in breakpoint view](images/web/24_5_conditional_breakpoint1.gif)